chinmay-sawant/MotionSaver/README.md

 ## Community & Feedback

 If you have any issues, want to report bugs, or would like to leave feedback, please use the [MotionSaver Subreddit](https://www.reddit.com/r/motionsaver/).

+## What Works & What Doesn't 🛠️

+### ✅ Working Features
+- **Screensaver Activation:** The main feature—activating the screensaver—is fully functional.
+MotionSaver listens for `Win + S` in the background when you run `MotionSaver.bat`, allowing you to quickly launch the screensaver at any time.
+- **Background Listening:** The app reliably detects the `Win + S` shortcut for screensaver activation when running in tray mode.

+### ⚠️ Known Limitations
+- **Low-Level Key Hooks:** Some system key hooks are not fully effective due to Windows restrictions.
+For example, combinations like `Alt + Win + Tab` can be released or bypassed after pressing the right `Alt` key once.
+- **Shortcut Bypass:** Certain Windows shortcuts (e.g., `Alt+Tab`, `Win+D`) may still exit or minimize the screensaver, as noted in the security warning above.

+**Tip:** For the best experience, start the background service using `MotionSaver.bat` and use `Win + S` to activate the screensaver.
+Be aware of the current limitations with system shortcuts.